-First, we can observe that the highly efficient III-V solar cells are employed in space and CPV technologies.
-Since III-V semiconductor materials (such as GaAs) and Germanium have lattice matching, III-V compounds are a better option than Silicon for lowering solar cell manufacture cost [23].
+First we can see that the high efficient III - V solar cells are used in the CPV and space technology where III-V compound like GaAs present better option than Germanium (it has lattice matching with III-V compounds) to reduce the cost in the solar cell fabrications [23].

-Figure 1 schematic cross-section of III-V 3-junction solar cell and diode form of it [23].
+Figure 1 schematic cross-section of III - V 3-junction solar cell and diode form same solar cell [23].

-In March 2018, Mortin Johnson N. et al., in the 4th International Conference on Devices, Circuits and Systems (ICDCS) at Coimbatore, India, reported that simulated single-junction multiband solar cells have utilized the full solar spectrum by multiband structured GaAs thin film.
-In this solar cell, the layers of GaAs materials with a 1.4 eV band gap and AlGaAs materials with varying band gaps from 1.42 eV to 2.16 eV have been stacked on the Silicon substrate from bottom to top.
-In this single junction multilayer solar cell, they obtained efficiency of 27.29% with $V{OC}$ of 1.076 V, Fill Factor (FF) of 88.702%, and device short circuit current $J{SC}$ of 28.6mA/cm.
-They reported that the efficiency was increased because GaAs and AlGaAs have a direct band gap; their charge carriers can directly emit the photos.
-This simulation work have been done with emitter thickness = $2\mu m$ , base thickness = $1.8\mu m$ , and FSF (Font Surface Field) thickness = $0.000001\mu m$ [24].
-Using trimethylgallium, trimethylauminium, trimethylindium, phosphine, and arsine as precursor's materials and diluted all these in hydrogen carrier gas by Romain Carious et al. in April 2018 and growth GaInP thin film.
-They demonstrated a 33.3% efficient 2-ternminal GaInP/GaAs/Si solar cell at 1-sun AM1.5G, thin films grown through MOVPE onto a GaAs (100) substrate at pressure 50 mbar and temperature changed between $500^{\circ}C$ to $700^{\circ}C$ [25].
-The $J{SC} = 1.1mA/cm^2$ and Si subcell $V{OC}$ is more than 690 mV was recorded with GaInP/GaAs top cell, which is possible due to near-bandgap absorption enhancement.
+In March 2018, Mortin Johnson N. at al. in 4th International Conference on Devices, Circuits and System (ICDCS) at Coimbatore, India, reported that simulated single junction multiband solar cell have utilized full solar spectrum by multiband structured GaAs thin film.
+In this solar cell, the layers of GaAs materials with 1.4eV band gap and AlGaAs materials with varies band gaps from 1.42eV to 2.16eV have stacked on the Silicon substrate from bottom to top.
+In this single junction multilayer solar cell, they obtained efficiency 27.29%, $V{OC}$ 1.076V, Fill Factor (FF) 88.702% and device short circuit current $J{SC}$ 28.6mA/cm.
+They reported that the efficiency was increased because GaAs and AlGaAs have direct band gap, their charge carriers can directly emit the photos.
+This simulation work have done with emitter thickness = $2\mu m$ and base thickness = $1.8\mu m$ and FSF (Font Surface Field) thickness = $0.000001\mu m$ [24].
+Using trimethylgallium, trimethylaluminium, trimethylindium, phosphine and arsine as precursor's materials and diluted all these in hydrogen carrier gas by Romain Carious at al. in April 2018 and growth GaInP thin film.
+They demonstrated a 33.3% efficient 2-ternminal GaInP/GaAs/Si solar cell at 1-sun AM1.5G, thin films grown through MOVPE onto a GaAs (100) substrate at pressure 50mbar and temperature changed between $500^{\circ}C$ to $700^{\circ}C$ [25].
+The $J{SC} = 1.1mA/cm^2$ and Si subcell $V{OC}$ is more than 690mV was recorded with GaInP/GaAs top cell, have possible due to near-bandgap absorption enhancement.

-A quadruple-junction InGaP/GaAs top cell was stacked on Si bottom cell by Takeyoshi Sugaya et al. and first demonstrated a 2-terminal quadruple-junction III-V top solar cell fabricated on Si bottom cell by using smart track technology in June 2018.
-They obtained 18.5% conversion efficiency with $V{OC} = 3.3 \ eV$ and $J{SC} =$ 7.4 $mA/cm^2$ [26].
+A quadruple-junction InGaP/GaAs/GaAs top cell was stacked on Si bottom cell by Takeyoshi Sugaya at al. and first demonstrated a 2-terminal quadruple-junction III - V top solar cell fabricated on Si bottom cell by using smart track technology in June 2018.
+They obtained 18.5% conversion efficiency with $V{OC} = 3.3eV$ and $J{SC} = 7.4 \text{ mA/cm}^2$ [26].
 For smart stacking, the solid source MBE method has been used to fabricate multijunction solar cells.
-The JSC was good and controlled by the second GaAs cell, and it can be improved by reducing the thickness of the first InGaP cell, which is the absorber layer of the solar cell.
-Alta Devices Company, which works in Solar and Renewable Energy Devices, got success in December 2018 to make a single-junction gallium arsenide (GaAs) solar cell with 29.1% efficiency [14] [15] [27].
-Kaitlyn T. VanSant et al. in March 2019, fist time, have used the Hydride Vapor Phase Epitaxy (HVPE) method to replace the traditional Metal Organic Vapor Phase Epitaxy (MOVPE) method and demonstrated 4-terninal III-V/Si tandem solar cells.
-They reported an Al-free 4-T GaAs/Si tandem solar cell with 29% efficiency without costly deposition techniques like MOVPE or MBE, and this cell structure is the same as the GaAs/Si tandem cell grown by the MOVPE method.
-Finally, with a structural optimization of GaAs top cell, they provided 31.4% efficiency [28].
-Figure 2 shows the schematic layout of a tandem solar cell presented by Kaitlyn T.VanSant.
+The $J{SC}$ was good and controlled by the second GaAs cell and it can be more improved by reducing thickness of first InGaP cell, which is the absorber layer of the solar cell.
+Alta Devices Company, which is work on Solar and Renewable Energy Devices, got success in December 2018 to made single-junction gallium arsenide (GaAs) solar cell with 29.1% efficiency [14] [15] [27].
+Kaitlyn T. VanSant at al. in March

+2019 fist time using Hydride vapor Phase Epitaxy (HVPE) method to replacing traditional Metal Organic Vapor Phase Epitaxy (MOVPE) method and demonstrated 4-terninal III - V/Si tandem solar cell.
+They reported Al free 4-T GaAs/Si tandem solar cell with 29% efficiency without costly deposition techniques like as MOVPE or MBE and this cell structure has same like as GaAs/Si tandem cell grown by MOVPE method.
+Finally, with a structural optimization of GaAs top cell they provide 31.4% efficiency [28].
+Figure 2 shows schematic layout of tandem solar cell presented by Kaitlyn T.VanSant.